 3.3.2.
-Building Design Options.
+Building Design Options

-A. General Requirement.
+A. General Requirements

-1. Each building subject to this section must earn one base point from [the table] Table C [in paragraph 3.3.2.C.] below, and may be required to earn additional points if certain design features are present.

-2. Developments with multiple buildings are required to earn the applicable number of points for each building.
+- 1. Each building subject to this section must earn one base point from [the] Table \underline{C} in [paragraph 3.3.2.C.] below, and may be required to earn additional points if certain design features are present. - 2.
+Developments with multiple buildings are required to earn the applicable number of points for each building.
 Points may be aggregated among buildings only if the development contains at least 100 lineal feet of VMU building frontage along the principal street.

-B. Additional Requirements for Certain Types of Development.
+B. Additional Requirements for Certain Types of Development

-The following shall earn points as specified below, in addition to the base point required in this section [subsection A].
-[All points] Points in this section shall be earned cumulatively.
+The following shall earn points as specified below, in addition to the base point required in this section, [A, All] points in this section shall be earned cumulatively.

-1. A building with exterior trademarked design features shall earn additional points as follows:

-a.
-Three additional points from [the table in paragraph 3.3.2.C.]
-Table C if such features are located 12 feet or less above finished grade and there is no prototypical roof or parapet design;

-b.
-Five additional points from [the table in paragraph 3.3.2.C.]
-Table C, two of which must come from Group B, if such features are located more than 12 feet above finished grade.

-2. If the building plan depicts any of the design features listed below, one additional point must be earned for each design feature (except as noted):
+- 1. A building with exterior trademarked design features shall earn additional points as follows: - a.
+Three additional points from [the] Table \underline{C} [in paragraph 3.3.2.C.] if such features are located 12 feet or less above finished grade and there is no prototypical roof or parapet design; - b.
+Five additional points from [the] Table C [in paragraph 3.3.2.€.], two of which must come from Group B, if such features are located more than 12 feet above finished grade - 2.
+If the building plan depicts any of the design features listed below, one additional point must be earned for each design feature (except as noted):

-a.
-Building is one story and greater than 20 feet tall, floor to bottom of roof structure.

-b.
-Building facade exceeds 200 feet in width without entrances every 75 feet.

-c.
-Individual use is greater than 100,000 square feet.

-[d.
-Building is a pad-site building located in the CBD or DMU districts with either of the following features (2 additional points):]

-[(i) Drive-in or drive-through;]

-[(ii) Building is separated from other buildings by surface parking on at least two sides;]
+- a.
+Building is one story and greater than 20 feet tall, floor to bottom of roof structure. - b.
+Building façade exceeds 200 feet in width without entrances every 75 feet. - c.
+Individual use is greater than 100,000 square feet. - [d.
+Building is a pad-site building located in the CBD or DMU districts with either of the following features (2 additional points):] - [(i) Drive-in or drive-through;] - [(ii) Building is separated from other buildings by surface parking on at least two sides;] - [e] d.

-[e] d.
 False fronts or shaped parapets are created to increase the apparent size of the building or house corporate signage or logos.
-If used, building parapets must not be greater than 50

-Date: 5/14/2013 1:11 PM Subchapter E percent higher than the distance of the building from grade to roof.
+If used, building parapets must not be greater than 50 percent higher than the distance of the building from grade to roof.
 (For example, a building that is 20 feet tall from the grade to the roof cannot have a parapet greater than 10 feet tall from roof to top of parapet.)
-(See Figure [48] $\underline{40}$.)
+(See Figure 48 40.) - [f] e.
+Concrete block (not including split-faced concrete block) is used on more than 25 percent of a façade visible to the public - [g] f.
+Concrete block (not including splitfaced concrete block) is used on more than 75 percent of a façade visible to the public (must earn two additional points). - [h] g.
+EIFS is used as a material on theground floor (below 10 feet). - [i] h.
+Pad building with drive-in or drivethrough (on a site with a Core Transit Corridor as the principal street).

-Click here for Figure 40: Standards for height of false fronts or parapets.
+Figure 40: Standards for height of false fronts or parapets.